Why Your Supplements Might Not Be Working

 The bottom line

 If your supplements aren't working, you're not necessarily doing anything wrong.
 You might just be taking the wrong ones for your genetics.
-The fix isn't to give up — it's to get better information about how your body actually works.
+The fix isn't to give up; it's to get better information about how your body actually works, which is what the Micronutrients & Strategic Supplementation section of your Mosaic report provides.